 These women want to help mothers overcome challenges and achieve breastfeeding success.
 Yet, they get caught up in professional challenges that stymied their own success.
 They acknowledge that they are making a choice that feels difficult or even unreasonable under the circumstances.
 But their decision-making process lacks something that the women who go after what they want have.

-Choosing Success and Staying the course
+Choosing success and staying the course

 She faced a host of barriers that could have been a deterrent to pursuing the credential she really wanted.
 Hence, it had taken her seven years to organize the time and money it took to attend the course.
 She hastened to add that she had done so only after a lot of “shopping” for the course.
 She was determined to find a course that would best help her pass the exam, get a better-paying job, and help other mothers to breastfeed.

 The course had just finished, I was done teaching for the week, and here I was learning something from the woman I’d just been teaching!
 I hoped that the course would help her reach her goals.
-But more importantly, II felt impressed that although it took her so long she had stayed the course.
+But more importantly, I felt impressed that although it took her so long she had stayed the course.

 Empowering yourself to succeed

-Women who are empowered to make the choices they most desire—not necessarily the easy or reasonable ones but the ones that are right for them—have a connection with themselves and with other people.
+Women who are empowered to make the choices they most desire — not necessarily the easy or reasonable ones but the ones that are right for them — have a connection with themselves and with other people.

 The conversation called to mind this quote, from Robert Fritz’s The Path of Least Resistance: “If you limit your choice only to what seems possible or reasonable, you disconnect yourself from what you truly want, and all that is left is a compromise.”